Apologies for the tiny images from 2007, but the info here is good!

-The smother method is simple in theory.
+The smother method of starting a new garden is simple in theory.
 Layout your bed, mark it with flour or a landscape spray paint, mow inside the bed to the shortest height on your mower, then spread several sheets of wet newspaper on top of the area you want to kill, cover it with black landscape fabric, weight it down, then go inside, have a beer, and wait several months.
-As is often the case with my garden projects, it wasn’t quite as easy as it should have been.
+As is often the case with garden projects when I undertake them, this wasn’t quite as easy as it should have been.

-First, due to important family obligations on Sunday, I needed to do the project Saturday, which was the windy, cold day of the weekend.
-Second, I failed to follow my father’s cardinal rule of projects: make sure you have everything you need before you start.
+First, due to important family obligations, I needed to do the project on the one day of the weekend that was windy, cold and otherwise misearble. .
+Second, I failed to follow my dear, departed father’s cardinal rule of projects: make sure you have everything you need before you start.
 Consequently, not only did I need to make a run to the local home improvement store to get a pile of cheap bricks and an extra roll of landscape fabric, I also had to ask several neighbors if they had extra newspapers.
 (Thanks Paulette, Karen, and Dave and Wendy!)

 It took two or three times longer than expected–not to mention about five pairs of garden gloves–but I did finally get the bed covered.
 I added the extra step of throwing some composted manure on the area, just to give it a head start on nutrients.
 I also discovered the most important ingredient in the process is water–lots of water.
 You water the grass after it’s cut, water the newspapers before you lay them down, water it all when you are done, and I’ve watered it once since Saturday because it looked dry already.